Iowa Legal Online Gambling For 2019

 Bonuses: Depending on what you want to play, Bovada has an excellent bonus offer available for new depositors.
-Casino players can claim up to $3000 free in bonus money.
-Poker players can enjoy a 100% bonus up to $1000.
-And finally you can claim a 50% bonus up to $250 for their sportsbook for a total of up to $4250 in free bonus money.
+Casino players can claim up to $3,000 free in bonus money.
+Sports and horse betting players can claim a 50% bonus up to $250 for their sportsbook for a total of up to $3250 in free bonus money.
 Below are the main highlights of Bovada!

 - Us Friendly - They actually cater exclusively to US players